 One summer back in college, I worked at a summer camp in the mountains.
-I worked mainly with the junior highers at their “convenience store,” which was a cabin in the center of their camp filled with the camp essentials: Jones soda, ice cream sandwiches, and candy–lots and lots of candy.
+I worked mainly with the junior highers at their “convenience store,” which was a cabin in the center of their camp filled with the camp essentials: Jones soda, ice cream sandwiches, potato chips, and candy–lots and lots of candy.

 So many questions.